top of page

 Champion: Angelique Willis

 The CSAW Drinking Water Project addresses critical concerns related to the quality of drinking water in metro Atlanta, including the economic impact of water quality on households.
+CSAW's Drinking Water Project currently resources two initiatives: Summer Community Cooling Stations and Urban Water Capture.

 Champion: Dr. Richard Milligan